 Contact us at 213.873.5791 or email@example.com for more information.

-Iyashi Care will serve hundreds of Japanese American and Japanese older adults, and provide culturally sensitive palliative care based on the individual’s preferences, needs, and values.
+Iyashi Care serves Japanese American and Japanese older adults, and provides culturally sensitive palliative care based on the individual’s preferences, needs, and values.

 For additional information about Iyashi Care or to enroll, please contact 213.873.5791 or firstname.lastname@example.org.

 People respond differently to treatment options.
 A key benefit